-1940 has come at last.
+in 1940 has come at last.
 I've waited a long time and why not?
-I've heard many prominent peoples 1940 will be a happy year.
-I dreamed that I saw Europe, that I saw good will prevail, that I saw acting as the humans that we once knew them as the people forget their greed, forget their selfish aim their low ethics, forget their nervous rush through remember once again to be happy, to enjoy life to ciate and to love . . .
-Was I dreaming or was the
+I've heard many prominent people and why not?
+I've heard many prominent people 1940 will be a happy year.
+I dreamed that I saw good will prevail, that I saw good will prevail, that I saw people forget their greed, forget their selfish aim their low ethics, forget their nervous rush through their low ethics, forget their nervous rush through their people once again to be happy, to enjoy life their nervous rush through the same where once again to be happy, to enjoy life their nervous rush through the same people of the same where once again to be happy, to enjoy life their nervous rush through the same people of the same where once again to be happy, to enjoy life their nervous rush through the same people of the same pe their low ethics, lorger their hervous rush unough remember once again to be happy, to enjoy life k ciate and to love . . .
+Was I dreaming or was it ly

-Those students who attended the assembly as day, January 9, were most fortunate to receive by tunity of hearing Dr. Judd, (M.D.) speak on the far situation.
-My mind was deeply impressed by the sincerity, by his amazing control and mastery of and by his ability to commentate and analyze...
+Those students who attended the assembly h Those students who attended the assembly le day, January 9, were most fortunate to receive the tunity of hearing Dr. Judd, (M.D.) speak on the far situation.
+My mind was deeply impressed by the sincerity, by his amazing control and mastery of and by his ability to commentate and analyze... some student opinions:

-"I believe that every person who heard Dr. Jul last Tuesday, was struck by the horror and cold-bin of this war the Japanese are waging in China.
-In the Japanese are fighting to break the backbone and are attempting to do it through the women home, a most cowardly act.
-In America a man w mitted such as this would be imprisoned but in Jap praised.
-We find it hard to realize that it is not the ese people that are doing these things but the milit that is in power.
-We, the people of America hav our grasp the power to help, help put an end to the letting our reresentatives in the federal governue our wishes.
-Next month the U. S. trade treaty exp we know for a fact that the Japanese are attempting it renewed.
-If this treaty is not renewed the Japa lose the right to sell their products here, thus di them of the money with which to buy war supplies. ese silk, light bulbs, and other cheap articles co markets.
+"I believe that every person who heard Dr. Juliast Tuesday, was struck by the horror and cold-blo of this war the Japanese are waging in China.
+I the Japanese are fighting to break the backbone and are attempting to do it through the women home, a most cowardly act.
+In America a man we mitted such as this would be imprisoned but in Japanesed.
+We find it hard to realize that it is not the see neonle that are doing these things but the militer present.
+We find it hard to realize that it is not the ese people that are doing these things but the milite that is in power.
+We, the people of America hay our grasp the power to help, help put an end to this letting our reresentatives in the federal government our wishes.
+Next month the U.S. trade treaty environments of the first part that the larguege are effectively. we know for a fact that the Japanese are attempting it renewed.
+If this treaty is not renewed the Japanese lose the right to sell their products here, thus defended in the money with which to buy war supplies ese silk, light bulbs, and other cheap articles or markets.
 Our chemists are working to perfect as to take the place of silk so that we can be made inde of Japan in that respect.
-Let us help put an end to by refusing to buy Japanese goods and by infom representatives that we can lovers of democracy asit vote against the treaty."
+Let us help put an end to by refusing to buy Japanese goods and by inform representatives that we as lovers of democracy ask to vote against the treaty." -WILLIAM LOVEL

--WILLIAM LOVEL